zhenrong-wang/wtree/README.md

 # **1. About this software**

-`tree` is a utility widely used to get the whole structure of a directory.
+The `tree` command is a utility widely used to get the whole structure of a directory.
 This project `wtree` is a minimal implementation of `tree` from scratch.
-Similar to the `tree`, `wtree` get and print the directory structure in rich formats (highlights, colors, alignments, etc.).
+Similar to the `tree`, `wtree` gets and prints the directory structure in rich formats (highlights, colors, alignments, etc.).

 A typical running of `wtree` as shown below: